6 Reasons Why Your Brakes Are Grinding, Making Squeaky Noises

 The noise however should dissipate with regular use of your brakes, as the surface rust is wiped away by the brake pads.

-WHEN TO WORRY: if the squeaking, grinding, hissing, or other brake sounds don't go away after regular usage, this may be evidence of more than just surface rust.
+If the squeaking, grinding, hissing, or other brake sounds don’t go away after regular usage, this may be evidence of more than just surface rust.
 If rust over-accumulates, it gets deep into the rotor and eats away at the metallic integrity of the disc.
-This would only happen if you've left vehicle outside and dormant for several months at a time amid rain, snow, and humidity.
+This would only happen if you’ve left the vehicle outside and dormant for several months at a time amid rain, snow, and humidity.

 Driving on unpaved roads, as is common surrounding the Dallas-Fort Worth Metroplex, will cause dirt particles and debris to collect which may cause noise in your brake system.